apache/nuttx/configs/olimex-stm32-p407/README.txt

   module:

-    A simple stripped down NSH configuration that was used for testing NuttX OS modules.
+    A simple stripped down NSH configuration that was used for testing NuttX OS modules using the test at apps/examples/module.
 Key difference from the nsh configuration include these additions to the configuration file:

       CONFIG_BOARDCTL_OS_SYMTAB=y
       CONFIG_EXAMPLES_MODULE=y